tiffaniechia/journey-of-a-thousand-miles/javascript-four.md

 console.log(smash(words)); // If you are using the console on your Sublime editor build system to show your output.
 ```

 Using your editor make sure you have saved your work (smash.js), changed the bottom right setting to javascript for correct syntax highlighting, and pointed the editor at Node.
-Hit command-B to build (show your console log):
+Hit command-B or ctrl-b (if on windows) to build (show your console log):

 *Make sure you have followed the instructions to setting up your source code editor with Node [here](source-code-editor.md)